IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

     This lab assumes you have finished Lab 1.
 This lab uses the OpenShift resources deployed in Lab 1 to optimize the usage of TechZone resources and to avoid re-deploying the same resources and re-learning the same concepts already taught in Lab 1!

-1. In this lab, we will deploy IBM's IBM Granite code LLM which is available on HF.
+1. In this lab, we will deploy IBM Granite code LLM which is available on Hugging Face (HF).
 Navigate to OpenShift developer profile window and ensure you are in **lab1-demo** project.
 Click **Topology** and ensure that your application is healthy and running (has a blue circle) before proceeding further.
    ![image](https://github.com/user-attachments/assets/999accf3-e5b2-4a38-85d3-458ec024247c)

 2. Select **ConfigMaps** and click **model-params**.